Kristen Murdaugh (she/they), mezzo-soprano, is a voice pedagogue, voice scientist, singer, and advocate.

 Kristen is a doctoral researcher and PhD candidate in voice science at the Universität für Musik und darstellende Kunst Wien (mdw) in Vienna, Austria, and continues to sing whenever possible and teach voice privately.
 She previously worked for the Universität Mozarteum Salzburg in the vocal studies department and guest lectures often at universities in the United States and abroad.
 She holds a Master of Music degree in vocal pedagogy from the New England Conservatory of Music and a Bachelor of Music degree in vocal performance and German studies from Furman University, and graduated summa cum laude from both institutions.
 Her teachers include Dr. Ian Howell, Lisa Saffer, Lisa Barksdale, Jill Feldman, and Trudy Fuller.

-She is an active member of the National Association of Teachers of Singing (NATS), Pan American Vocology Association (PAVA), and Voice Foundation, and serves on the NATS Boston Board of Directors as Vice President, previously as the Director of Communications.
+She is an active member of the National Association of Teachers of Singing (NATS), Pan American Vocology Association (PAVA), and Voice Foundation, and recently concluded a 5-year tenure on the NATS Boston Board of Directors as Vice President, previously as the Director of Communications.
 She is particularly grateful to be part of a community advocating for inclusion, diversity, equity, and accessibility in the field of singing.

 A native of South Carolina , Kristen firmly believes in serving the community which raised her to be the person she is today.
-As an alum of the South Carolina Governor’s School for the Arts and Humanities, she has gone back to serve on their summer program staff multiple times.
-She has also been on the staff of Palmetto Girls State for 12 years and currently serves at the Assistant Team Lead for the Education and Government department.
-As an activist and musician, she has seen first-hand how music can open hearts, minds, and cultivate empathy and growth in communities.
+As an alum of the South Carolina Governor’s School for the Arts and Humanities, she has returned as a summer program staff member several times and serves on the SCGSAH Alumni Advisory Council as well.
+She has also been on the staff of ALA Palmetto Girls State for 13 years and currently serves as the Education and Government Assistant Director.
+As a musician and advocate, she has seen first-hand how music can open hearts, minds, and cultivate empathy and growth in communities.
 Through her work with Servire, community organizations, and her own research and teaching, she aims to facilitate constructive dialogue and work alongside her community to foster social change.

-Outside of music, Kristen enjoys spending time with those she loves, listening to copious amounts of podcasts, drinking coffee, and playing with her cat Rascal.
+Outside of music, Kristen enjoys spending time with those she loves, listening to copious amounts of podcasts, drinking coffee, and playing with her cats Rascal and Millie.